shengyudingli/Little_Chat/README.md

   ### 2018.5.23
   A desire to develop an Android chat APP.

   <d> Lend three books about Android development for the library.
-There are "Android Programming - The big nerd ranch guide", "Beginning Android Programming with Android Studio" and "The Tutorial of Android Mobile Network Programming - Android Studio version
+They are "Android Programming - The big nerd ranch guide", "Beginning Android Programming with Android Studio" and "The Tutorial of Android Mobile Network Programming - Android Studio version